YourRoots Logo

 Children(s): John Love, James LOVE, James LOVE, Nancy Love, William Love, Sarah Love, Martha Love, Jonah Love, Martha Love

-The story of James Love began in 1720 in Brunswick, Virginia, United States, with parents Alexander Love and Elishe Basye.
-As an adult, James Love wed Elizabeth Crook.
-Their household included John Love, James Allison LOVE, James Allison LOVE, Nancy Ann Love, William Love, Sarah Love, Martha Love, Jonah Love and Martha Love.
-James Love's life came to an end in 1800 in Stony Fork, Watauga, North Carolina, USA.
+In 1720, James Love entered the world in Brunswick, Virginia, United States, born to Alexander Love and Elishe Basye.
+In 1767, James Love resided in Cumberland County, NC.
+In 1782, James Love resided in 02 03, Charlotte County, VA.
+James Love married Elizabeth Crook, and had children including John Love, James Allison LOVE, James Allison LOVE, Nancy Ann Love, William Love, Sarah Love, Martha Love, Jonah Love, Martha Love.
+James Love passed away in 1800 in Stony Fork, Watauga, North Carolina, USA.

 Find more search results for James Love